lvanschilfgaarde/lordcephei.github.io/pages/package_overview.md

 _Note:_{: style="color: red"} in practice the vast majority of methods construct the partial waves from the spherical part of the potential, so that _l_ is a good quantum number.
 Then each <i>&phi;<sub>l</sub></i> can be integrated independently of the others.
+Matrix elements of the partial waves are calculated in the full, nonspherical potential.

 The linear approximation is usually quite accurate over an energy window that a valence partial wave is "active" (a few Ry for typical _s_ and _p_ states, a few eV for _d_ states of the transition metals).